Line weight scaling affects both line weights and line styles, and can be particularly noticeable with dashed line styles.

-Printing issues can be resolved by specifying a default printer, using the Clear Printer info tool, or creating pdf and then printing the pdf.
+Printing issues can generally be resolved by specifying a default printer, using the Clear Printer info tool, or creating pdf, and then printing the pdf.

 Line weights affect how your plans print.
 Here we will show you how to control the scaling of line weights to produce the image quality that you need.